 If you’re dealing with a dental emergency, whether it’s a severe toothache or broken/knocked out tooth, the absolute last thing you want to do is waste time in a waiting room.
 But, that’s exactly what will happen if you go to the ER with a dental issue.
 Instead, we invite you to call MMS Family Dentistry to get the immediate care you need.
-Our expert dentists are able to handle all types of emergencies in-house, and we’ll even schedule an appointment to see you the same day as your call when possible.
+Our expert dentist in Austin, TX is able to handle all types of emergencies in-house, and we’ll even schedule an appointment to see you the same day as your call when possible.
 That way, you can achieve fast relief!

 A toothache can be caused by a cavity, crack in the enamel, or just a piece of food being stuck between the teeth.
 After rinsing and flossing around the tooth, if the pain continues, take an OTC medication like ibuprofen and apply a cold compress to the face in 10-minute intervals.

 Often the result of a sports-related accident or simple trip-and-fall, the first thing you should do is gather as many pieces of the tooth that you can.
 Put them in a safe container, and place a cold compress on the face to manage any pain or swelling.
 The remaining tooth may have a rough edge, and it should be covered using either dental wax or a piece of sugar-free gum.

 Once a tooth has been knocked out, our team can secure it back into place, but only within an hour or so of the incident.
 As quickly as you can, find the tooth, give it a brief rinse, and try to keep it wet until we see you.
 You can do this by placing it back into the socket, holding it between the cheek and gums, or putting it in a container with milk or saltwater.
 This will keep the tooth alive so we can replant it!